01-edu/public/subjects/triangle/README.md

 Create a function named `triangle` that takes a string and a number as arguments.
 Your function will return a string representing a triangle.

-The string will denote the characters which construct the triangle, and the number denotes its depth.
+The string will denote the characters which construct the triangle, and the number denotes its height.

 ### Example